Yankee Cannonball: History

 The roller coaster was designed by Herbert Paul Schmeck of the Philadelphia Toboggan Coasters.
 Its serial number is 86.
 In 1930, it was installed under the name "Roller Coaster" at Lakewood Park in Waterbury, Connecticut.
 Frank F. Hoover oversaw the construction.
 The coaster operated in Connecticut for only five years before being closed and moved to Canobie Lake Park.
 It was rechristened the "Greyhound" in 1936 through the 1970s. and then eventually it was renamed the "Yankee Cannonball" in 1983.
 The name is in commemoration of the American Civil War.
 The coaster's train colors were originally blue and gray, representing the Union and Confederate sides of the conflict, all being united on the ride's red, white, and blue superstructure.

 When the ride was moved to Canobie in 1936, each section was shortened by six inches to help it fit the area planned for it.
 The rethemed ride opened for the 1936 season and has operated continuously since, though the lift hill was destroyed by Hurricane Carol in 1954, and it was closed for repair during the following season.

 The coaster's coloring has been altered since 1936 with retracking work done on the coaster.
 Some of this retracking was completed by Martin & Vleminckx.
 As of the 2009 season, the ride superstructure is white with orange handrails.
 One train is colored red, white, and blue, while the other is hunter green and orange.
 The coaster is one of the first rides seen when entering the park's parking lot.
 On June 20, 2013, the Yankee Cannonball was awarded the prestigious Coaster Landmark Award by ACE for its historical significance, thus cementing its status as a historic, cultural treasure.
-Recently, they had expanded the queue line to fit more people due to the popularity of this ride.